 Can non-competition rounds now count towards your handicap?

 Yes, scores from casual rounds can now be submitted to your record.
-However, you can’t just shoot a great round and then decide to enter the score.
-Before teeing off players have to pre-register their round for handicap purposes, either on the computer at the golf course or on the Golf Ireland app which is due to launch in early 2021.
-The round must also be played with at least one other person and your card must be signed.
+However, you can't just shoot a great round and then decide to enter the score.
+Before teeing off players have to pre-register their round for handicap purposes, either on the computer at the golf course or on the Golf Ireland app.
+The round must also be played with at least one other person and your electronic card must be signed on the app.
+For more detailed instructions on how to record general play scores you can watch Golf Ireland's instructional video here.

 There’s quite a lot to all of this – what are the most important things to remember for when we can get back to playing golf?